mc3/serverPKI/docs/db.rst

 * The entity relation diagram shows 7 entities, related to certificates and their deployment.
 The normalized schema has rules and triggers to ensure integrity.
-* Common columns - All relations have the following colums:
+* Common columns - All relations have the following columns:

   * id - synthetic primary key
   * created - date and time of tuple creation